-Lee D. Ross, principal investigator and co-founder of the Stanford Center on Conflict and Negotiation (SCCN), addresses psychological barriers to conflict resolution.304 William Ury, Director of the Project on Preventing War at Harvard University, and co-author of Getting to Yes,305 and author of Getting to Peace306 focuses in his anthropological work on conflict.
+focuses in his anthropological work on conflict.
 Monty Marshall, founding director of the Integrated Network for Societal Conflict Research (INSCR) program at the Center for International Development and Conflict Management (CIDCM), University of Maryland, wrote a seminal book on protracted conflict and the hypothesis of diffusion of insecurity (Marshall, 1999).
-Bar-On and Nadler (1999) call for more attention to be given to conflicts in contexts of power asymmetry.307 many institutions, centers, departments, and programs, among others with UNESCO's Culture of Peace Programme (www.unesco.org/cpp/),308 as well as with the Eastern Mennonite University, EMU, Harrisonburg, with Howard Zehr,309 Hizkias Assefa,310 and Ronald S. Kraybill,311 and the Transnational Foundation for Peace and Future Research, in Sweden.
+Bar-On and Nadler (1999) call for more attention to be given to conflicts in contexts of power asymmetry.

+In the past years innumerable university departments and institutes have been created that carry in their names terms that address conflict and peace.
+I was in touch with many institutions, centers, departments, and programs, among others with UNESCO's Culture of Peace Programme (www.unesco.org/cpp/), as well as with the Eastern Mennonite University, EMU, Harrisonburg, with Howard Zehr, Hizkias Assefa, and Ronald S. Kraybill, and the Transnational Foundation for Peace and Future Research, in Sweden.
 In Norway the International Peace Research Institute, Oslo (PRIO, the first peace research institute ever founded), the Norwegian Institute of Human Rights, the Norwegian Nobel Institute, the Norwegian Institute of International Affairs (NUPI), as well as the Fridtjof Nansen Institute, are central to the international discourse on conflict and peace.
-See also Amitai Etzioni's Communitarian Network with its responsive communitarian philosophy articulated as "a middle way between the politics of radical individualism and excessive statism."312
+See also Amitai Etzioni's Communitarian Network with its responsive communitarian philosophy articulated as "a middle way between the politics of radical individualism and excessive statism."
+Read more about arousal and amnesia about implicit memory on calming